Benjamin-Chianese/pfSense-Git-Backup/README.md

 1. Clone this repository to your pfSense server (or copy the scripts manually).

-2. Configure the scripts by specifying your GitHub information and the Discord webhook URL.
+2. Run the `install.sh` script to configure the necessary variables (GitHub credentials, Discord webhook URL, weekly backup schedule).

 3. Add the scripts to CRON tasks to automate backups based on your needs.